catherinepope/papermod/content/workshops/resources/narrative-cv-example-arts-humanities.md

 </details>

 Throughout my applied theatre work, I've been committed to the principle that everyone should have opportunities to participate in creative expression, regardless of background or circumstance.
 However, many communities face compounded barriers — socioeconomic disadvantage, discrimination, lack of local arts provision — that make theatre participation feel irrelevant or inaccessible.
 I wanted to ensure my practice directly benefited communities experiencing marginalisation, creating genuine opportunities for creative expression and community connection.
-I have developed partnerships with community organizations, created performances centring marginalized experiences, and contributed to local cultural infrastructure.
+I have developed partnerships with community organisations, created performances centring marginalised experiences, and contributed to local cultural infrastructure.

 <details class="ocar-breakdown">